 Start TLAR's motor by tapping on the prop.
 Double check the weather information (Temp, Pressure, and Elevation) with the ATIS/AWOS/ADS-B and/or aircraft gauges.
 Also ensure the mode (automatic, iBARO, and or MANUAL) for each gauge makes sense.
-In other words, don't use automatic modes if you do not have a network connection, or if you are too far away from the closest METAR station to trust it as a Don't use iBARO in source.
-TEMP ELEV IN HG a pressurized aircraft, and 23°C 5003 30.12 if you use any MANUAL modes, +18∆C TDZE KMYL set the parameters to match WX - KMYL
+In other words, don't use automatic modes if you do not have a network connection, or if you are too far away from the closest METAR station to trust it as a source.
+Don't use iBARO in a pressurized aircraft, and if you use any MANUAL modes, set the parameters to match current conditions.